hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 NOAA Globe (1-km/30 arcsec) https://www.ngdc.noaa.gov/mgg/topo/globe.html
 GTOPO30 (1-km/30 arcsec)
 3. ESRI ASCII
-This format is intended to import smoothed topographic data from a prior Ash3d run, exported with the command:
+This can be files downloaded from topography data providers such as https://www.gebco.net/ or https://opentopography.org/.
+Please make sure the downloaded domain includes not only the computational domain, but also a 2-ghost-cell boundary.
+Note, this format can also be used to import smoothed topographic data from a prior Ash3d run, exported with the command:
 `Ash3d_PostProc 3d_tephra_fall.nc 15 1`